croudebush15/GitCommitHistoryApp/README.md

 Then press search button to see the commit history for this project!
 Also try other projects to see their own git commit histories.

+Search: uses localhost:8080/commits/croudebush15/GitCommitHistoryApp to validate project and get commits from Github API and stores them.
+Then uses localhost:8080/commits to retrieve list of commits from database.